SpaceX set for its first cargo run to space station

 SpaceX is one of two firms hired by NASA to deliver cargo to the station.

-Its other contractor, Orbital Sciences Corp.
-ORB.N, on October 1 rolled out its first Antares rocket to a new launch pad on Wallops Island, Virginia, for an engine test-firing slated for this month or early November.
+Its other contractor, Orbital Sciences Corp., on October 1 rolled out its first Antares rocket to a new launch pad on Wallops Island, Virginia, for an engine test-firing slated for this month or early November.

 The rocket is scheduled to make its debut flight before the end of the year.